cyrexez/study-rag-assistant/README.md

 I have modified and extended the original concept to better suit academic research needs by implementing:

 - **Streamlit-based Interactive UI**: Replaced the FastAPI backend with a dedicated researcher dashboard.
-- **Google Gemini 1.5 Flash Integration**: Transitioned from OpenAI to Gemini for high-speed, cost-effective analysis.
+- **Google Gemini 2.5 Flash Integration**: Transitioned from OpenAI to Gemini.
 - **Structural Context Retrieval**: Added specialized logic to index Table of Contents and document structure for better global awareness.
 - **Persistent Chat History**: Enabled per-book session management to keep multiple research threads organized.